leonascimento/react-tween/README.md

 }
 ```

-In the above example, items fade in (animate from opacity 0) when added and fade out (animate to opacity 0) when removed.
+In the above example, items fade in when added (animate from opacity 0) and fade out when removed (animate to opacity 0).

 You can also set easing and duration on `Tween.TransitionGroup`.